quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.14.5 - September 14, 2018 =
+* Improvement: Use Quaderno tax calculator as fallback for non-digital products

 = 1.14.4 - September 7, 2018 =
 * Fix: Problem in tax calculation for non-digital products